No Casualties Run

-- Theoretically possible in X-COM, although considering the ridiculously high early-game (and mid-game, and end-game) casualty rate, this is extraordinarily difficult even on Beginner, and flat-out impossible on any difficulty at or above Normal, unless you're willing to do a lot of Save Scumming.
+- Theoretically possible in X-COM: UFO Defense, although considering the ridiculously high early-game (and mid-game, and end-game) casualty rate, this is extraordinarily difficult even on Beginner, and flat-out impossible on any difficulty at or above Normal, unless you're willing to do a lot of Save Scumming.
 Bear in mind that in this game, weak allies can be actively harmful to your side, especially once the aliens start using mind control.

-- Much more possible in X Com Enemy Unknown, especially on Normal or Easy, as long as you use good tactics and know how the aliens will react for the most part.
+- It's more doable in X Com Enemy Unknown, especially on Normal or Easy, as long as you use good tactics and know how the aliens will react for the most part.
 On Classic and Impossible, however, the enemy AI is unchained and will not only target weak or exposed characters, but gang up on them and even force them into vulnerability, making a no casualty run incredibly difficult.

 - Metal Gear allows you do this with enemies by using non-lethal weapon and even awards you for doing so, requiring you to do so to get the highest rank possible.
 It's possible to play through The Twin Snakes, 2, 3 and 4 with only a single kill throughout the whole saga: The Boss.